themlp101/homebl-client/README.md

 - Edit the fields for the address
 - Edit the content of the note
 - Delete the address entirely
-- Delete spcific address's note(s)
+- Delete specific address's note(s)

 ### Technology